4 Important Things You Should Know About Food and Beverage Insurance

 1. Comprehensive Coverage Is Your Best Friend

 Looking for the most comprehensive coverage in the simplest plan?
-Business owners policies wrap multiple forms of coverage into one convenient package.
-They’re like one-stop shops for insurance coverage.
+A Business Owners Policy wrap multiple forms of coverage into one convenient package.
+They're like one-stop shops for insurance coverage.

-- General Liability Insurance – covers product liability, bodily injury, property damage, and personal and advertising injury, depending on the plan
+- General Liability Insurance – helps cover third-party bodily injury, property damage, and personal and advertising injury, depending on the plan

-- Property Insurance – covers physical property in case of loss from fire, vandalism, theft, and more
+- Property Insurance – helps cover physical property in case of loss from fire, vandalism, theft, and more

-- Cyber Insurance – covers data breaches, hacking, viruses, and other types of cybersecurity threats, along with protecting customer information
+- Cyber Insurance – helps cover the cost to hire professionals to investigate the cause of data breaches, hacking, viruses, and other types of cybersecurity threats

 Blanket insurance coverage may seem like a lot, especially since it’s not necessarily a legal requirement for businesses to carry*.
 The benefit of this comprehensive coverage is keeping the policy simple and protecting against the most risks.